Lekensteyn/pdf.js-wiki/Style-Guide.md

 ```

 ## Equalities
-* Use only strict equalities (and inequalities) in control statements, e.g.
+* Use only strict equalities (and inequalities), e.g.

 ```javascript
 if (someVar === conditionA) {